ancore/geojson-serializer/README.md

 PoJo annotations on fields or getters indicate the GeoJSON members (_id_, _geometry_, _properties_, _features_) depending on the type.

-## Status

-The status of this library is something like **beta**.
-Please let me know if you have any ideas for improvement.

-There is some work to be done in test coverage, but a portion of the code is annotations and interfaces.

 ## Dependencies

 - [Jackson Databind](https://github.com/FasterXML/jackson-databind)